guettli/future-focused-communication/README.md

-# The opposite: The confusing language
+# The opposite: The vague and confusing language

 Let's have a look at a different way to communicate: Sentences which express the need for a change without any particular hint how the goal looks like.

 Imagine you are a small ant.
 You have 360° around you.
 This is one full turn.
 You want to help someone.
 But this someone does not tell you the direction.
 You just get the hint that your current direction is wrong.
 This is confusing.
 Now you know that one of 360 options is wrong.
 Leaving you with 359 options :-(

-* I am not amused
+* I am not amused.
-* that's not what I had in mind.
+* this is not how I imagined it.
+* that is not right.

 Or pseudo wise quotes like:

 * Use the right tool for the job (This is even worse.
 This is like "one plus one is two".
 It contains no useful content)
 * It depends.

+Don't start to work and try to make someone happy after he used vague and confusing sentences like above.

+Avoid to guess.

+He/she should tell you what he/she wants.

+A lot of people (me too) have a bit of a [Negativity Bias](https://en.wikipedia.org/wiki/Negativity_bias).
+This kind of people focus on the things which are not perfect yet.
+Like searching easter eggs it is fun if you have found a mistake.

+Don't let this bring you down.

+Try to focus on the future and try to find concrete goals to solve these little "not yet perfect" issues.